 Setting expectations throughout a project is obviously important, but I still often forget to address this question: what's on the agenda for a content strategy kickoff?
 And who should attend?

-Each project is different of course.
-Your meeting with the content strategist might be in person or virtual.
+Each project is different, of course.
+Your meeting with the content strategist might be in person or (more likely since March 2020) virtual.
 Invite anyone who will either be hands-on involved in touching or influencing the content or who needs to sign off on it.

 Including stakeholders in the content strategy process is extremely important.
 If they understand the context and approach to your project, the more likely they'll be satisfied you made the right content decisions along the way.

 Some kickoff meetings are quick, some spin off to a series of content workshops or interviews where we can go over each section one at a time.
 Either way, here's a boilerplate agenda of what to expect when you first meet with your newly hired content strategy consultant.